Augustus, Grand Duke of Oldenburg: Hereditary Prince

-In 1823, his father succeeded as Duke of Oldenburg after the death of his cousin William, Duke of Oldenburg and Augustus became Heir apparent.
+In 1823, his father succeeded as Duke of Oldenburg after the death of his cousin William, Duke of Oldenburg, and Augustus became heir apparent.

 Although Oldenburg, like many other German duchies, had been elevated from a mere duchy to a grand duchy in 1815 at the Congress of Vienna, his father chose to continue the use of the lesser title of Duke, making Augustus the Hereditary Prince rather than the Hereditary Grand Duke of Oldenburg.

 As Hereditary Prince, he participated extensively in the government of the duchy.

 Second marriage

-On 24 June 1825, after five years as a widower, Augustus married secondly Princess Ida of Anhalt-Bernburg-Schaumburg-Hoym, a younger sister of his first wife.
+On 24 June 1825, after five years as a widower, Augustus married secondly Princess Ida of Anhalt-Bernburg-Schaumburg-Hoym, younger sister of his first wife.

 Augustus and Ida had one son, Peter, who was born in 1827 and would later succeed Augustus as Grand Duke.
-Just like her sister, however, Princess Ida died after three years of marriage, in 1828.
+Just like her sister, however, Princess Ida died after three years of marriage in 1828.